NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     cudaq.sample(kernel, shots_count=10000)

-To see a complete example for using IQM server backends, take a look at our :ref:`Python examples<python-examples-for-hardware-providers>`.
+To see a complete example for using IQM server backends, take a look at our :doc:`Python examples<../examples/examples>`.

 OQC
 ==================================